omari-kd/Environmental-Impact-on-Food-Production/README.md

 ![image](https://github.com/user-attachments/assets/658c46d5-e994-426c-93da-3530661ccb7c)

 The bar chart displays the missing values for different variables in a dataset.
-The x-axis represents the missing values while the y-axis lists the variables.
+The x-axis represents the missing values, while the y-axis lists the variables.

 From the chart, the variables related to water use, land use, greenhouse gas emissions and eutrophying emissions per 100g protein or 1000 kcal have the most missing values, with some having close to 18 missing entries.
-On the other hand, variables related to food production stages such as transport, retail, processing, packaging, farm and animal feed no missing data.
+On the other hand, variables related to food production stages such as transport, retail, processing, packaging, farm and animal feed have no missing data.

 This suggests that the dataset is more complete for food production stages or processes but has gaps in environmental impact data, especially for nutrient-based metrics.